What is NFC? Learn Its History, How It Works and Regulations

 NFC Regulations in Indonesia

-Provisions regarding NFC testing standards are regulated in Ministerial Decree (KEPMEN) Number 260 of 2024 of the Ministry of Communication and Digital (KOMDIGI).
+Provisions regarding testing standards are regulated in Ministerial Decree (KEPMEN) Number 260 of 2024 of the Ministry of Communication and Digital (KOMDIGI).

 This process includes technical and safety tests to ensure the device can operate safely without causing interference to the surrounding frequency spectrum.